wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/advanced-business-process-flows/includes/2-instant.md

 make the flows run (trigger) by having a user select a button within a step in a stage.

 Instant flows are made with Power Automate and they start with a single trigger followed by a series of actions.
-Unlike business process flows which take the user through a series of stages, instant flows may start with or contain user actions, but their primary purpose is to take information from that action and designate steps for cloud services through connectors rather than users.
+Unlike business process flows, which take the user through a series of stages, instant flows may start with or contain user actions, but their primary purpose is to take information from that action and designate steps for cloud services through connectors rather than users.